Lucky-Creations/without-database/README.md

 Wear It!
 Style It!
 Flaunt It!

 ## How It Works:
-The site features 9 product categories + 'About Us' and 'Contact Us' pages.
+The site features 10 product categories + 'About Us' and 'Contact Us' pages.
 You can navigate to separate pages of each category to view the available, up-to-date products and come back to the home page by clicking on the logo on the top-left.
 You can purchase a design by sharing the desired design on WhatsApp, using the button below each design.
+The sort and filter options are available too, for easy picking of designs.
 If any bug, glitch or error is displayed in loading designs or navigating the website, kindly write to us about it to help us improve.